 Jerky 160 F

 Electric Dehydrator - Maybe the most effective method because you have full control over the drying process.
 Commercial dehydrators come in different shapes and sizes with varied features.
 They should have a heat source regulated by a thermostat so that you can set the control for what you're drying.
-An electric dehydrator goes to temperatures lower than an oven could.
-Those with build-in fans are more efficient and effective in removing moisture and will have drying trays made of mesh or screen to allow for good air circulation and will be easy to clean.

-Convection Oven - Provides air circulation, but again, the temperature needs to be within the recommended temperature ranges.
+Convection Oven - Provides air circulation, but again, the temperature needs to be within the recommended ranges.

 Microwave - Only use for drying herbs before the food cooks.
-This does not have effective air circulation nor temperature control.

 Air Drying - Used for Herb stalks only.
 This couldn't be easier!